 I was informed by the seller that the computer was unstable and probably needed a replacement of the capacitors.
 I was lucky to get it at a bargain price.
 It fired up but started to malfunction after some minutes, some of the keys was not working at the keyboard as well.

-I cleaned the A4000 real good as usual and got it professionally recapped (new capacitors) at “Retro-service”, a one-man driven workshop for retro-computers, whom got microscope and the equipment needed to inspect for damages caused by leaked electrolyte and so on.
-A battery leak had caused some damage around the battery area and corroded pins from memory controller chips, this was taken care of and a new battery holder for the real time clock was put in place as well.
+First I cleaned the A4000 real good as usual.
+Then I got it professionally recapped (new capacitors) at “Retro-service”, a one-man driven workshop for retro-computers, whom got microscope and the equipment needed to inspect for damages caused by leaked electrolyte and so on.
+A battery leak had caused some damage around the battery area and corroded pins from memory controller chips, this was taken care of and a new battery holder for the real time clock was soldered in place as well.

 I opened the keyboard and measured conductivity, “invisible” cracks in the keyboard membrane obviously caused the malfunction of keys.
 I tried to repair it by using conductive paint I bought cheap from eBay, but the paint turned out to not be conductive as supposed to.
 I bought a second hand Amiga 500 keyboard membrane with the same part number as the Amiga 4000 membrane.
 After replacing the membrane, the keyboard worked perfectly.

 The A4000 also seemed to have two defect or incompatible SIMM RAM modules fitted and I got new ones very cheap from eBay, so it got fully populated to 18 MB RAM.
 I remember getting just a 4 MB SIMM modules costed me a fortune back in 1994.

-The A4000 was already upgraded to Kickstart 3.1 ROM and the newer Super Buser rev. 11 chip (the original rev. 9 chip is know to cause problems with some Zorro III expansions).
+The A4000 was already upgraded to Kickstart 3.1 ROM and the newer Super Buster rev. 11 chip (the original rev. 9 chip is know to cause problems with some Zorro III expansions).
 Finally, my Amiga 4000 works perfectly.
 Because I now have upgraded to re-engineered A3640 CPU board with modifications to use an 68060 CPU, I needed to replace the two Kickstart 3.1 ROM chips with two custom ones.
 The Kickstart ROM chips are always in socket, so that part is easy on all Amiga models.